top of page

 Size & Lifespan

-Male Size: 18–24 inches (including tail)
+Male Size: 18–24 inches (including the tail)

 Female Size: 10–14 inches